From JUnit 4 to JUnit 5

 Conclusion

-The migration was more tedious that initially thought.
-As I estimated it from one week to ten days at most.
+The migration was more tedious than initially thought.
+I estimated it would take one week to ten days at most.
 It was done in two weeks, involving about 3 to 5 people, depending on the other workload.
-That would be 3 full persons time for the migration.
+That would be 3 full persons’ time for the migration.

-More than then thousand tests were migrated, comprised of more than thousand files.
+More than ten thousand tests were migrated, comprised of more than one thousand files.

 All tests were migrated in one go.
-In the mean time, if new tests were written in JUnit 4, they wouldn’t compile after our modifications, so it was quite easy to spot them and migrate them one by one.
+In the meantime, if new tests were written in JUnit 4, they would not compile after our modifications, so it was quite easy to spot them and migrate them one by one.

 More resources that helped: